awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-structure.md

 The DEFAULT clause, if given, specifies the initial value assigned to the variable when the block is entered\.
 If the DEFAULT clause is not given, then the variable is initialized to the SQL NULL value\.
 The CONSTANT option prevents the variable from being assigned to, so that its value remains constant for the duration of the block\.
 If NOT NULL is specified, an assignment of a null value results in a runtime error\.
 All variables declared as NOT NULL must have a non\-null default value specified\.

 The default value is evaluated every time the block is entered\.
-So, for example, assigning `now()` to a variable of type `timestamp` causes the variable to have the time of the current function call, not the time when the function was precompiled\.
+For example, assigning `now()` to a variable of type `timestamp` causes the variable to have the time of the current function call, not the time when the function was precompiled\.

 ```
 quantity INTEGER DEFAULT 32;